Please click on the picture above or click here to see our Capital Campaign brochure with Bishop Lopes’ new message

 The Walsingham Guild

-This new initiative - inaugurated by Bishop Lopes on Saturday 7th May - is intended to foster a greater sense of unity between St John's and the Basilica of Our Lady of Walsingham - the National Catholic Shrine of Our Lady in England, the spiritual home and source of all devotion to Our Lady of Walsingham.
+This initiative - inaugurated by Bishop Lopes in May 2016 - is intended to foster a greater sense of unity between St John's and the Basilica of Our Lady of Walsingham - the National Catholic Shrine of Our Lady in England, the spiritual home and source of all devotion to Our Lady of Walsingham.
 The Guild exists to promote devotion to Our Lady of Walsingham, and to encourage pilgrimages to her shrine.
 In addition to these works, the Guild will meet monthly for Mass, a talk, and a simple soup and bread lunch.

 Membership of the Walsingham Guild is open to all who have a devotion to Our Lady of Walsingham, and a key benefit includes membership of the Walsingham Association in England, founded in 1933, and which has 50 branches throughout the country.
 Our Guild will be the first overseas branch.
 Futher information on the work of the Association can be found here, and Guild members will share in the spiritual and real benefits of the Association.
 Members are invited to say daily recommended prayers, to support the work of the National Shrine, to plan and promote pilgrimages, study days, talks and activities, and to spread devotion to Our Lady of Walsingham.
 Annual membership is $20 single, and $35 family.
 Please contact Fr Kenyon for further information.